Rizal Monument at Luneta Park

 Best things to do in Luneta Park

-Bagumbayan [New Town] popularly known as Luneta Park and/or Rizal Park is a historical place located in northern end of Roxas Blvd. sitting alongside Manila Bay.
+Bagumbayan [New Town] popularly known as Luneta Park and/or Rizal Park is a historical place located in the northern end of Roxas Blvd. sitting alongside Manila Bay.
 Luneta Park was shaped like a small moon [lunette] thus naming it as Luneta.
 The park’s eventful past started during the 18th Century throughout the Spanish colonial period.

 the most famous sculpture landmark in the Philippines

-Luneta Park was formally renamed as Rizal Park, a bronze & granite monument was built and Jose Rizal’s remains stands near the place of his execution by a firing squad of the Spanish army.
+Luneta Park was formally renamed as Rizal Park, a bronze & granite monument was built and Jose Rizal’s remains stand near the place of his execution by a firing squad of the Spanish army.
 The national hero’s poem Mi Ultimo Adios [My Last Farewell] is carved on the memorial tablet, uninterruptedly guarded by Kabalyeros de Rizal [Knights of Rizal] or the ceremonial soldiers.